GameServerManagers/LinuxGSM-Docs/game-servers/trackmania-forever.md

 ## Online Hosting Requirements

-Hosting an Internet accessable Online Server requieres a login to the master server.
+Hosting an Internet accessable Online Server requires a login to the master server.
 It can't be your game login and every server needs an unique account.

 For LAN Hosting a server login isn't required!